rdwrome/261sp24/04ControlFlow/README.md

 ```
 #### For
   - You do know how many times you need to loop when you start
-  - Iterates over a sequenced object like a list, once per object
+  - Iterates over a sequenced object like a list, once per element
 ![](img/for.png)

 **For with range**
-- Range is built-in function that generates a index list of numbers
+- Range is built-in function that generates a list of integers
 ```python
 # Starts at 0 and goes up by one by default
 for i in range(128):